-- How to use a calibration certificate during measurements and preventive maintenance?
+Q1: Do you know how to interpret a calibration certificate during measurements and/or preventive maintenance?

-- As a Calibration Technician and Equipment Engineer, what are the important parts of a calibration certificate that we need to fully understand?
+Q3: What are the important parts of a calibration certificate we need to fully understand?

-In this post, I will share with you the importance of a calibration certificate review, discuss its true purpose and how to use it properly.
-I will also explain and answer the questions that I listed above.
+In this post, I will share with you the importance of a calibration certificate review, discuss its true purpose, and how to use it properly.
+I will also explain and answer the questions I listed above.